flutter/flutter/dev/benchmarks/macrobenchmarks/README.md

 ## Web benchmarks

-Web benchmarks are compiled from the same entrypoint in `lib/web_benchmarks.dart`.
+Web benchmarks are compiled from the same entry point in `lib/web_benchmarks.dart`.

 ### How to write a web benchmark